Create an Impasto Minimalist Painting

 - Along with researching minimalist artists, your child can learn more about the art concept of impasto painting.
-This art technique was made popular by abstract-expressionist painters through applying thick paint directly onto canvases with palette knives or bold brush strokes.
+This art technique was made popular by abstract-expressionist painters; they applyed thick paint directly onto canvases with palette knives or bold brush strokes.

 - Once your child is satisfied with his design, offer him a canvas and selection of acrylic paints to use.
 Encourage him to use a pencil to sketch out his design before starting and using a ruler if necessary.

 - It’s time to get minimal!
 Challenge him to use a thick brush or palette knife to apply paint directly to his canvas.
-Motivate your middle-schooler by listening to some minimalist music, such as works by Philip Glass or John Adams!
+Motivate your kid by putting on some minimalist music, such as works by Philip Glass or John Adams!